Enoch Wu

-Enoch Wu (吳怡農 (Wú Yínóng); born 31 December 1980) is a Taiwanese policy advocate and former special forces soldier.
+Enoch Wu (吳怡農 (Wú Yínóng); born 31 December 1980) is a Taiwanese politician, businessman, and former investment banker.
 Wu is the founder of Forward Alliance, a Taiwanese NGO focusing on national security.

-Wu was born in Chicago, Illinois.
-He returned to Taiwan at the age of six and grew up in Taipei before attending high school in the United States.
-After graduating from Yale College, he worked at Goldman Sachs in Hong Kong.
+After graduating from Yale University, Wu became an executive director at Goldman Sachs.
 In 2013, he left the finance industry to pursue public service in Taiwan.
 He served in the Taiwanese Army's Special Forces Command from 2014 to 2015.
 Following his national service, Wu joined Premier Lin Chuan's office to lead an interagency task force on Taiwan's security policies and served on the staff of Taiwan's National Security Council.

 Wu ran for a legislative seat in Taipei's 3rd District in the 2020 general election, narrowly losing to the Kuomintang (KMT) incumbent Wayne Chiang.
 From February 2021 to June 2022, he served as the Democratic Progressive Party (DPP)'s Taipei Chapter Chair.

-In 2022, Time Magazine honored Enoch Wu in the Leaders category of the Time 100 Next, its annual global list of 100 individuals shaping the future of their fields and defining the next generation of leadership, for his work with Forward Alliance.
-In response, Wu shared the recognition with the volunteers, first responders, and NGOs partnered with Forward Alliance.